Frequently Asked Questions

 Q. What availability do you have?

 I can usually see you within seven days.
-I have appointments during the day and in the evenings.
+I have appointments during the day between 8.30a.m. and 5.30p.m.
+I do not work evenings or weekends.
 Often if you have young children it is much easier (and just as effective) to do couples therapy online as no babysitters are needed and it is from the comfort of your own sofa.

 Q. What will happen in the first session?